Conservation Tech

 The Disruptors

-A relatively small number of startups are focusing on providing supportive technology solutions, and most have already reached the early or growth stages.
+A relatively small number of startups are focusing on providing supportive technology solutions, and most have already reached the go-to-market or expansion stages.
 These companies mainly target businesses whose activities involve forests and oceans, providing them with subscription-based solutions for their conservation needs.
 These producers have already attracted a reasonably large customer base.

 Funding History